Unfriended: Plot

-In Fresno, California in 2013, high school student Laura Barns commits suicide by gunshot after an anonymous user uploads a video of her passing out and defecating at an unsupervised party, making it go viral.
-One year later, her former childhood best friend Blaire Lily is chatting with her boyfriend Mitch Roussel on Skype, during which they agree to lose their virginities to each other on prom night.
-Soon after they are joined by their friends and classmates Jess Felton, Ken Smith and Adam Sewell, as well as an unknown user whose handle is "billie227".
+In Fresno, California in 2013, high school student Laura Barns dies by suicide via gunshot after an anonymous user uploads a video of her passing out and defecating at an unsupervised party, making it go viral.
+One year later, her former childhood best friend, Blaire Lily, is chatting with her boyfriend, Mitch Roussel, on Skype, during which they agree to lose their virginities to each other on prom night.
+Soon after, they are joined by their friends and classmates Jess Felton, Ken Smith, and Adam Sewell.
+However, an unknown user named "billie227" intrudes.

-The group of friends tries various ways to get rid of the intruder but are unsuccessful each time.
-Blaire looks up the account and realizes that it belonged to Laura Barns, though the friends are incredulous about the possibility of Laura contacting them from death.
+The group tries various ways to get rid of the intruder, but they are unsuccessful each time.
+Blaire looks up the account and realizes that it belonged to Laura, though the others are incredulous about the possibility of Laura contacting them from the grave.
 The group suspects that a classmate, Val Rommel, is pranking them.
 After they invite Val to their chat, Jess' Facebook page is updated with embarrassing photos of Val at a party.
 Jess denies uploading the photos and deletes them from her account, but the pictures instantly reappear on Adam's account.
 Val receives a message of a picture not visible to the others, which she considers a threat.
-Angry, she calls 911 to report that she is being harassed, and abruptly leaves the chat.
+Angry, she calls 911 to report that she is being harassed and abruptly leaves the chat.

 The group receives a photo of Val and Laura's Facebook messages from before Laura's death, with Val telling Laura to kill herself.
 Val reappears in the chat, sitting motionless and silent next to a bottle of bleach before collapsing.
-Police officers arrive shortly after; the friends eavesdrop and learn that Val died from a presumed suicide. "billie227" then sends each of the friends a personalized message proving intimate knowledge of their secrets; in Blaire's case, this turns out to be several pictures revealing that she had an affair with Adam.
-Ken distributes a program to remove "billie227" from the chat, and then Adam attempts to call the police.
-However, the 911 operator turns out to be the intruder and re-enters the chat, revealing a camera view from the other side of Ken's room.
-He approaches the camera source and his video feed is briefly cut, before it shows him killing himself with a blender.
+Police officers arrive shortly after; the friends eavesdrop and learn that Val died from a presumed suicide.
+Just then, "billie227" sends each of the friends a personalized message proving intimate knowledge of their secrets; in Blaire's case, this turns out to be several pictures revealing that she had cheated on Mitch with Adam.
+Ken distributes a program to remove "billie227" from the chat, and Adam attempts to call the police.
+However, the 911 operator turns out to be the intruder again and re-enters the chat, revealing a camera view from the other side of Ken's room.
+He approaches the camera source, but then, his video feed is briefly cut, before it shows him killing himself with a blender.